peteroupc/peteroupc.github.io/bernoulli.md

 <a id=lambda____x___y></a>
 #### _&lambda;_ * _x_/_y_

-In general, this function will touch 0 or 1 somewhere in the open interval (0, 1), when _x_/_y_ > 1.
+In general, this function will touch 0 or 1 at some point greater than 0 and less than 1, when _x_/_y_ > 1.
 This makes the function relatively non-trivial to simulate in this case.

 Huber has suggested several algorithms for this function over the years.